KimoriWasTaken/ValheimEndgame/README.md

 #### Needs Time:
 ⚠️ Economy balancing
-   - Find the right balance between Drops, Enchant costs and Trader sales
+   - Find the right balance between Drops, Enchant/Augment costs and the Trader

-❌ Valheim Legends balancing
+⚠️ Valheim Legends balancing
    - Damage seems minimal at first and overpowered once leveled
    - Especially Casters seem to need a lot of attention